Thursday Murder Club (series): Film

 A film adaptation of the first book was released on Netflix 27 August 2025 via Steven Spielberg's Amblin Entertainment, with a script from Katy Brand, and Chris Columbus as director.
-The film features an ensemble cast led by Helen Mirren as Elizabeth, Pierce Brosnan as Ron, Ben Kingsley as Ibrahim and Celia Imrie as Joyce.
+The film has an ensemble cast led by Helen Mirren as Elizabeth, Pierce Brosnan as Ron, Ben Kingsley as Ibrahim and Celia Imrie as Joyce.

 Theatre

 On 24 May 2024, Osman announced on the podcast The Rest Is Entertainment that he was working on a Thursday Murder Club stage play with co-writer Tom Basden.
 As with the film, Steven Spielberg and Amblin will produce.
-Instead of adapting one of the books, the play will feature an original story.
+Instead of adapting one of the books, the play will be an original story.